 This coaching style is so hands-off that it is often regarded as an ineffective ‘zero leadership’ approach (Yang, 2015).
 However, research also has suggested that a laissez-faire approach is only as negative as the particular context in which it occurs.

 Laissez-faire coaching during all situations may be regarded as a general lack of taking responsibility, as coaching does require some level of guidance and leadership.
-Instead, a flexible, openminded coaching approach can understand the fluidity of behavior as related to context, and to adapt the coaching style as needed (Yang, 2015).
+Instead, a flexible, open-minded coaching approach can recognize the fluidity of behavior as related to context and adapt the coaching style as needed (Yang, 2015).